brickbots/PiFinder/docs/build_guide.md

 There are two versions of the bottom piece, one designed with inserts to allow the go-pro mount to screw into it, and the other has M3 holes to screw through the bottom into the dovetail mount.
 See the [mount](#mount) section below to figure out which way you want to go.

 The image below shows all the 3d printed pieces and indicates which threaded inserts go in which hole.
+These are early versions of some pieces and yours may not be identical, but the inserts should be the same.
 All of the structural bits use M3 screws, but the Pi and Camera mount with M2.5 screws.
 The case shroud and bezel only have M2.5 through holes and get secured to the stand-off's holding the Hat.

 ![Case part ID / Insert details](../images/build_guide/case_parts.png)
 The Pi Mount piece can receive M2.5 inserts which can then have short stand-offs, or you can screw through it into stand-offs already mounted on the Pi.
 This depends on your preference and the heat-sink arrangement you ended up with.